 Adam Gamoran, Ph.D.

-Robert Granger has been president of the William T. Grant Foundation since 2003.
+Now an independent consultant, Dr. Granger was the President of the William T. Grant Foundation from 2003 to September, 2013.
 The Foundation supports research and related activities intended to improve the lives of young people.
-The Foundation's current focus is on how social settings such as schools, community organizations, and neighborhoods influence young people; how to improve these settings; and how research influences policy and practice.
-In the past few years the Foundation has focused on building a robust portfolio of grantees studying how practitioners acquire, interpret, and use research evidence.
-An emerging foundation interest is in understanding why effects vary when intervention programs are brought to new sites.
-Before joining the Foundation in 2000 as Senior Vice President of Programs, Dr. Granger served as Senior Vice President of the Manpower Demonstration Research Corporation (MDRC) and Executive Vice President at Bank Street College of Education.
-Dr. Granger also was the inaugural chair of the National Board for Education Sciences during the Bush administration and has been reappointed to the Board by President Obama.
+Under his leadership the Foundation focused on how social settings such as schools, community organizations, and neighborhoods influence young people; how to improve such settings; and how research can be useful to decision makers in policy and practice.
+This latter topic included building a robust portfolio of grantees studying how practitioners acquire, interpret, and use research evidence.
+Dr. Granger also led the Foundation’s national work on how to improve the quality of afterschool programs and why effects vary when intervention programs are brought to new sites.
+Before joining the Foundation in 2000 as Senior Vice President of Programs, Dr. Granger served as Senior Vice President of the Manpower Demonstration Research Corporation (MDRC), where he led MDRC’s work on education and the effects of adult-focused policies and programs on children and youth.
+Prior to MDRC he was the Executive Vice President at Bank Street College of Education.
+Dr. Granger also was the inaugural chair of the National Board for Education Sciences during the Bush administration and was reappointed to the Board by President Obama.
 In addition, Dr. Granger serves on the editorial board for several professional journals.
-He received his Ed.D. in Early Childhood Education (1973) from the University of Massachusetts, and is an expert on the evaluation of policies and program for low-income children and youth.
+He received his Ed.D. in Early Childhood Education (1973) from the University of Massachusetts.

 Kris D. Gutiérrez